Philippe-Guyard/BxWorkflowAutomator/README.md

   - To create new cs tutorials, you have to run the `newcs.sh` script.
   A detailed instruction on how to add bash scripts to your ubuntu command list can be found [here](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi)
   - You can always see the full argument list by running `python main.py --help`

+# Windows installation instructions

+- Make sure you have git and git bash, which can be downloaded from here "https://git-scm.com/downloads".
+- Downlaod and unzip the project, move the newcs.sh file into the directory with your cs tutorials and make sure it links to the directory containing main.py.
+- Set 3 new PATH variables, "https://stackoverflow.com/questions/54135206/requests-caused-by-sslerrorcant-connect-to-https-url-because-the-ssl-module" (you can edit environmental variables by pressing windows+R, typing SystemPropertiesAdvanced and clicking on environmental variables").
+- If you wish to set a permanent DOSKEY/alias for the script see here "https://superuser.com/questions/1134368/create-permanent-doskey-in-windows-cmd".